How to Get Equity Out of Your Home Without Refinancing

 - Home equity investments provide a lump sum with no monthly payments or interest but require sharing future home value gains when you sell.

-One way to access your equity without refinancing is by taking out a second mortgage.
-This is a separate loan that’s secured by your home and exists alongside your primary mortgage.
-Two of the most common types of second mortgages are home equity loans and home equity lines of credit (HELOCs), both of which let you borrow against the equity you’ve built — without replacing your current loan.
+One way is by taking out a second mortgage.
+This is a separate loan secured by your home that exists alongside your primary mortgage.
+The two most common types are home equity loans and home equity lines of credit (HELOCs), both of which let you borrow against the equity you’ve built without replacing your current loan.

-You can also use a home equity investment instead of refinancing.
-These are fairly new tools that let you tap your equity without taking on monthly payments or interest.
+You can also use a home equity investment — a relatively new tool that lets you tap your equity without taking on monthly payments or interest.

-Finally, if you’re age 62 or older, you may be eligible for a reverse mortgage.
-This option lets you convert equity into cash without monthly payments — though the loan is repaid when you move out, sell the home, or pass away.
+Finally, if you’re age 62 or older, you may be eligible for a reverse mortgage, which lets you convert equity into cash without monthly payments.
+The loan is repaid when you move out, sell the home, or pass away.

-Here’s a quick snapshot of common options and how they compare.
-Keep in mind that these options often vary by lender:
+Here’s a quick snapshot of how these options compare (note that terms often vary by lender):

 | Interest Rates | Fixed or variable | Variable (often) | Fixed (usually) | N/A | Fixed or variable |